-- Reporting incidents directly to the appropriate Title IX Coordinator or Administrator is the most efficient way of beginning the grievance procedure - Refer to pages 33-34 above for a list of responsible Coordinators and their contact information - o Refer to pages 34-36 above for additional reporting options - There is no time limit for the reporting of an incident of sexual discrimination or beginning the grievance procedure, however all incidents of sex discrimination, including sexual misconduct or retaliation, should be reported immediately - Timely reporting is essential for an efficient investigation and the prevention of any future discriminatory actions - Employees are obligated to report any behavior they feel is in violation of this policy allegation constitutes a potential violation under Title IX.
-If this policy is invoked, a Formal Investigation shall be conducted to determine whether or not there has been a violation of policy.
+- a) Reporting incidents or complaints directly to the Title IX Coordinator or Administrator is the most efficient way of beginning the grievance procedure. - i.
+Refer to Section 5.0 above for their contact information; - ii.
+Refer to Section 6.0 above for additional reporting options. - b) There is no time limit for the reporting of an incident or complaint of sex discrimination or sexual violence, nor beginning the grievance procedure; however, all incidents of sex discrimination, including sexual violence, sexual misconduct, or retaliation, etc. should be reported as soon as practicable.

+- i.
+Timely reporting is essential for an efficient investigation and the prevention of any future discriminatory actions; - ii.
+Responsible employees are obligated to report any behavior they feel is in violation of this policy.